-The outline of subjects to be treated in connection with each large group of invertebrates includes (1) description of morphological features, with special reference to hard parts, (2) ontogeny, (3) classification, (4) geological distribution, (5) evolutionary trends and phylogeny, (6) paleoecology, and (7) systematic description of genera, subgenera, and higher taxonomic units.
+The outline of subjects to be treated in connection with each large group of invertebrates includes (1) description of morphological features, with special reference to hard parts, (2) ontogeny, (3) classification, (4) geological distribution, (5) evolutionary trends and phylogeny, and (6) systematic description of genera, subgenera, and higher taxonomic units.
+In general, paleoecological aspects of study are omitted or little emphasized because comprehensive treatment of this subject is given in the Treatise on Marine Ecology and Paleoecology (H. S. LADD, Editor, Geological Society of America, Memoir 67, 1957), prepared under auspices of a committee of the United States National Research Council.
 A selected list of references is furnished in each part of the Treatise.

 Features of style in the taxonomic portions of this work have been fixed by the Editor with aid furnished by advice from representatives of the societies which have undertaken to sponsor the Treatise.
-It is the Editor's responsibility to consult with authors and coordinate their work, seeing that manuscript properly incorporates features of adopted style.
+It is the Editor's responsibility to consult with authors and co-ordinate their work, seeing that manuscript properly incorporates features of adopted style.
 Especially he has been called on to formulate policies in respect to many questions of nomenclature and procedure.
 The subject of family and subfamily names is reviewed briefly in a following section of this preface, and features of Treatise style in generic descriptions are explained.

-A generous grant of \$35,000 was made in 1948 by the Geological Society of America for initial work in preparing Treatise illustrations.
-Administration of expenditures has been in charge of the Editor and most of the work by photographers and artists has been done under his direction at the University of Kansas, but sizable parts of this program have also been carried forward in Washington, London, and many other places.
+A generous grant of \$35,000 has been made by the Geological Society of America for the purpose of preparing Treatise illustrations.
+Administration of expenditures has been in charge of the Editor and most of the work by photographers and artists has been done under his direction at the University of Kansas, but sizable parts of this program have also been carried forward in Washington and London.

 In December, 1959, the National Science Foundation of the United States, through its Division of Biological and Medical Sciences and the Program Director for Systematic Biology, made a grant in the amount of \$210,000 for the purpose of aiding the completion of yet-unpublished volumes of the Treatise.
 Payment of this sum was provided to be made in installments distributed over a five-year period, with administration of disbursements handled by the University of Kansas.
 An additional grant (No. GB 4544) of \$102,800 was made by the National Science Foundation in January, 1966, for the two-year period 1966-67, and this was extended for the calendar year 1968 by payment of \$25,700 in October, 1967.
-This grant was extended further by payments of \$57,800 in 1968 and \$66,600 in 1969 for calendar years 1969-70.
 Expenditures planned are primarily for needed assistance to authors and may be arranged through approved institutions located anywhere.
-Important help for the Director-Editor of the Treatise has been made available from the grant.
+Important help for the Director-Editor of the Treatise has been made available from the grant, but no part of his stipend has come from it.
 Grateful acknowledgment to the Foundation is expressed on behalf of the societies sponsoring the Treatise, the University of Kansas, and innumerable individuals benefited by the Treatise project.